Do Electric Toothbrushes Work Better Than Manual Ones?

 Brushing for two minutes twice per day is the best way to care for teeth and gums at home.
 It keeps your mouth healthy by removing food particles and acids, which can help to prevent tooth decay.
 However, getting the most value from your time spent brushing starts with finding the right toothbrush.

 There are two general types of toothbrushes available: electric toothbrushes vs. manual.
 Electric toothbrushes offer an advanced method for keeping teeth and gums healthy.
 These brushes have rechargeable systems, or they run on disposable battery power.
-Both manual and electric toothbrushes are effective, but electric toothbrushes essentially do the work for you.
+Both manual and electric toothbrushes are effective, but do electric toothbrushes work better?

 The Benefits of an Electric Toothbrush